Annuity Table for an Ordinary Annuity

 While an annuity table provides a quick and easy way to calculate the present value of an annuity, it’s not the only method.
 Another approach is to use the present value formula.
 This mathematical equation, while more complex, is more precise.

-The formula for finding the present value of an annuity
+Image showing the formula to calculate the present value of an annuity

 Other Methods for Calculating the Present Value of an Annuity